coldsilk/docker-qbittorrentvpn/README.md

 * Created with [Unraid](https://unraid.net/) in mind
 * BitTorrent port 8999 exposed internally by default
 * Optional Python3 install.
 Python3 is required for the torrent search feature.
+* Optional conf switcher for when a VPN goes dark or somehow bad.
+* Health check using a combination of multiple hosts and multiple failures.

 ## Run container from Docker registry
 The container is available from the Docker registry and this is the simplest way to get it